What is the Electric Politics podcast all about?

 The mainstream media routinely fail to tell stories that make sense about politics.
 Mainstream journalists tend to focus on what we could call the "political albedo," seeing politics through a lens of who has more resources instead of asking questions about what fundamental forces might be at work.
 To try to tell some of those lost stories, and to highlight the critical importance both of ideas and of political institutions, I've embarked on a series of conversations with thoughtful people here in America and abroad.

-The podcast has earned its share of recognition.
-In 2007, in 2008, in 2009, in 2010, in 2011, and in 2012 each year the EP podcast has been named one of ten finalists in the political category at the Annual Podcast Awards competition.
-Over the years other finalists have included, among others, such shows as the Democracy Now podcast, the Slate podcast, the Real Time with Bill Maher podcast, and the Rachel Maddow Show podcast.
-Rubbing elbows with this crowd has been a real honor!
+The EP podcast has earned its share of recognition.
+In 2007, in 2008, in 2009, in 2010, in 2011, in 2012, and in 2013 each year the EP podcast has been selected as one of ten finalists in the political/news category at the Annual Podcast Awards competition.
+Over the years other finalists have included, among others, the Democracy Now podcast, the Slate podcast, the Real Time with Bill Maher podcast, the Rachel Maddow Show podcast, and the No Agenda podcast with Adam Curry and John C. Dvorak.
+Running with the big dogs is a real thrill, and an honor!

-New listeners might enjoy browsing through the archives.
-All past podcasts are available, for free, covering a very wide range of topics.
+New listeners might enjoy browsing the archive.
+All past podcasts are available, for free, and they cover a very wide range of topics.
+Now and then I hear from a new listener who has worked their way up through every year!
+So don't hesitate to go wild.

 What do people say?